dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 ## VPS Setup

+This installation takes on a bit different approach.
+Instead of using `systemd` it relies on `monit`

-1. Log into your VPS
-   - Windows users [follow this guide](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users) to log into your VPS.
+1. Log into your VPS (Windows users [follow this guide](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users) to log into your VPS.)
+    1A.
+Add new user whose name is masternode and add him/her to sudoers.
+You'll be ask for a new password for this user and you have to type it in twice.
+Keep the password safe as you'll need it to operate MN.
+        ```
+        adduser masternode && adduser masternode sudo
+        ```
+     1B.
+Log in as a user masternode
+     ```su masternode
+     ```
+     1C.
+Change to masternode's home directory
+     ```cd ~
+     ```
 2. Copy/paste command into the VPS and hit enter: (For this step you will need your `private key` generated at step 5 above and your VPS IP address)
 ```